Tuition Reimbursement and Time Off for Job-Related Training and Education

 I. POLICY AND GENERAL STATEMENT

-Employees may receive reimbursement or time off for job-related training and education.
-Such expenditures or privileges are at the discretion of the department head and should only be made to address current or anticipated university needs.
+Employees may receive reimbursement and/or time off for job-related training and education.
+Such expenditures or privileges are at the discretion of the President and should only be made to address current or anticipated university needs.
 The President may delegate the authorization of the tuition reimbursement payment to the department head.

 A. Employee Eligibility

-To be eligible for tuition reimbursement or approved time off during regular work hours, the employee must be a full-time (100%) regular employee who has completed the probationary period and who is in good standing.
-Good standing means the employee’s most recent performance evaluation is satisfactory (meets expectations) and no disciplinary actions greater than written warnings have occurred since the last evaluation.
+To be eligible for tuition reimbursement and/or approved time off during regular work hours, the employee must be a full-time (100%) regular employee who has completed the probationary period and who is in good standing.
+Good standing means the employee’s most recent performance evaluation is satisfactory (meets expectations or higher) and no disciplinary actions greater than written warnings have occurred since the last evaluation.

 The employee must sign a formal Tuition Assistance Program Participation Agreement, in which the employee agrees to remain in the employment of the university for at least one full month for each semester hour of tuition assistance reimbursed, beginning with the month after the month in which the employee completed the coursework.
 The employee also agrees to repay the university for all expenses for which the employee was reimbursed if the employment terminates before the end of that period.
 An employee who fails to complete course work, and who was awarded time off to do so, may be required to reimburse the university for all costs associated with the training period, including any amounts of the employee’s salary not accounted for as paid vacation or compensatory leave.